Get guidance and support with a property dispute

 Our property litigation solicitors provide a full dispute resolution service for public and private sector businesses, based on highly developed negotiation and litigation skills.

 Whenever property disputes occur, the needs of all parties are always the same: to achieve a speedy resolution with minimum cost and disruption to normal activities.
-Much of this depends on informed understanding of the legal issues and experience in negotiating satisfactory settlements.
+Much of this depends on an informed understanding of the legal issues and experience in negotiating satisfactory settlements.

 Handling property disputes is one of Weightmans' key areas of expertise and the property litigation team acts for public and private sector landlords, tenants and real estate developers across a client base of local authorities, NHS Trusts, housing associations, social landlords, blue-chip retailers and owner-managed businesses.